 Pro Tip: Google offers a free speed test that can tell you how fast your internet is and what you can do with it.
 This is a perfect way to find out if your internet speed is ready for exciting online summer camp classes.

 Summer camp finder

-If you are interested in camps that require a physical presence, try using this website, where you can find all types of camps in your local area.
-However, if you already know that coding is your kid’s jam, then Create & Learn summer camps are the perfect place for them to begin their journey.
-You can also explore the best virtual summer camps for kids guide or this guide.
+If you are interested in camps that require a physical presence, try exploring Activity Hero, where you can find all types of camps in your local area.
+However, if you already know that coding is your kid’s jam, then Create & Learn online summer camps are the perfect place for them to begin their journey.
+You can also explore the best virtual summer camps for kids guide.